Andrew-Shek-Dev/job-portal-test/NextJS.md

 Wait!
 What is the purpose of `fallback`?
 * if `false`: go to 404 page - suitable static content web site
 * if `true`: if the page is not found, the page will be generated immediately before return it.
 In the meantime, `router.isFallback` is used showing progress.
 Otherwise, the built html will be returned.
+(Try find the html under `.next/server/pages/`)
 * if `"blocking"`,  if the page is not found, the page will be generated immediately before return it.In the meantime, but NO `router.isFallback`.
 Otherwise, the built html will be returned.

 ** There are 3 types of Dynamic Routes: